BritBox: Excluded and controversial content

-This may not apply to all platforms.

-A big part of the BritBox catalogue is the extensive archives of the public service broadcasters, BritBox faces the challenge of hosting content that contains outdated stereotypes and opinions.
-In response to this, BritBox has announced that it would not include classic homegrown series that are deemed to be inappropriate for modern audiences.
+A big part of the BritBox catalogue is the extensive archives of the public service broadcasters, BritBox faces the challenge of hosting content that contains "outdated stereotypes and opinions."
+In response to this, BritBox has announced that it would not include classic homegrown series that are deemed to be inappropriate for "modern audiences."

 BritBox bosses have said a range of older shows, such as the BBC's Till Death Us Do Part and It Ain't Half Hot Mum, as well as ITV's Love Thy Neighbour, will not appear on the service because of content deemed racist or otherwise unacceptable.
 Reemah Sakaan, the senior ITV executive responsible for launching the subscription video-on-demand service, said "We also recomply everything that goes on to BritBox [with modern TV viewing standards].
 There's also the ability to create bespoke warnings around key programming."

 Sakaan confirmed that Till Death Us Do Part, first aired on BBC1 in 1965, which features the bigoted character Alf Garnett, and ITV's 1970s series Love Thy Neighbour, a sitcom about a West Indian couple who move next door to a White British couple, will not appear on the service.
 Some individual episodes of the BBC's Only Fools and Horses and a Doctor Who serial from the original run (The Talons of Weng-Chiang, 1977) are also deemed problematic.
 In the Doctor Who serial, people of Chinese extraction are termed "inscrutable Chinks" and an English actor performs in "yellowface".
 Some Fawlty Towers episodes will run with warnings of offensive language.
 The Doctor Who serial from 1977 has a warning attached indicating "Contains stereotypes that some may find offensive."

-In June 2020, following the widespread George Floyd protests, shows like Little Britain were removed from BritBox, along with others, due to the use of blackface in the programme.
+In June 2020, following the widespread 2020 Anti-racism protests, shows like Little Britain were removed from BritBox, along with others, due to the use of blackface in the programme.